Nomadic Backpacker

 This is the plaque which commemorates the first meeting of Fidel Castro and Ernesto 'Che' Guevara in July 1955:

-Soon after they first met, Guevara joined the 26th of July Movement and after they would frequently meet at the Café La Habana, Av.
-Morelos 62, Juárez, Cuauhtémoc, Mexico City:
+Soon after they first met, Guevara joined the 26th of July Movement and after they would frequently meet at the Cafe La Habana Mexico City (Av.
+Morelos 62, Juárez, Cuauhtémoc):

 Plaque in the Café La Habana with the names of the cafes most famous clients, Octavio Paz, Fidel Castro, Ernesto Guevara, Gabriel Garcia Marquez, Jesus Martinez, Renato Leduc and Roberto Bolaño: